What is Organic Mutton?

 Not only does choosing organic mutton mean less waste, but sheep are also great for naturally maintaining otherwise unused and mistreated land.
 Our grass-fed mutton cuts reduce the need to produce carbon-dependant grain, as well as supporting our partner farms and helping to make the best use of their assets.

-For some, the idea of mutton might be enough to put them off.
+For some, the idea of an older sheep may be enough to put them off.
 That’s why it’s so important to choose high quality, organic meat and the correct prep and cooking methods.
 Where possible, opting for an organic, grass-fed mutton cut will ensure a tasty and tender end product.
 As previously mentioned, cooking organic mutton low and slow will prove the most effective cooking process.
 A great place to start is with our Organic Diced Mutton.
 These are cut ready for slow cooker mutton recipes such as stews, casseroles or a yummy mutton curry.

 For an organic meat that was once a traditional British dinner, it would be a shame to see it lost.
 We have a variety of organic mutton cuts available, from mutton chops to whole shoulder of mutton for roasting.
 But hurry if we’ve convinced you to add these to your next organic grocery box delivery, as the mutton season is quickly coming to an end!